landon-w-johnson/Photochemistry-in-a-resonator/README.md

 ### Submitting Batch Jobs

-`makeTrajectoryGrid.sh` is a script that will take the contents its working directory and copy them into subdirectories that it makes for different initial conditions.
+`makeTrajectoryGrid.sh` is a script that will take the contents in its working directory and copy them into subdirectories that it makes for different initial conditions.
 This script has cluster-specific lines (e.g. lines that end in `# CCAST` or `# NERSC`) that will need to be (un)commented or modified appropriately for the computer cluster being used.
 Also note that the line that writes the value for `omega` (the frequency of E-field amplitude oscillations in atomic units) may need to be modified.
 Ensure that there are the correct number of preceeding 0s for the value of `omega` that it writes.
 The arithmetic that calculates the value for `omega` is integer-based and does not track the leading 0s after the decimal point.

 ### Other Auxiliary Scipts